The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

-\end{theorem} For the reader's convenience, we provide a simple proof here for the case $a>0$ using ideas from \cite{Cal,Hor}.
-We also point out that the proof here indicates an interesting phenomenon: if the classification of radial extremizers in the case $a=0$ is known, then we can characterize all extremizers in the case $a>0$.
+\end{theorem} For the reader's convenience, in Subsection \ref{sec2.1}, we present a straightforward proof for the case $a>0$ to highlight a simple yet clever tranformation (refer to the beginning of Subsection \ref{sec2.1}).
+This transformation, along with some of its variants, proves to be useful for our main results in this paper.
+Additionally, we observe an interesting phenomenon indicated by this proof: if the classification of radial extremizers for the case $a=0$ is established, we can then characterize all extremizers in the case $a>0$.
+Similar phenomena also appear in Section \ref{sec3}.

-Our first main result concerns the gradient stability for \eqref{ckn}.
+0.1in Our first main result concerns the gradient stability for \eqref{ckn}.
 The question on the stability of functional inequalities was initially raised by Br\'ezis and Lieb \cite{Bre}.
 They obtained a sharpened Sobolev embedding on bounded domains and posed the question of whether similar results hold for homogeneous Sobolev inequalities in $\R^n$.
 This question was answered affirmatively by Bianchi and Egnell \cite{Bia} in the case $p=2$.
 They showed that for any function $u\in D_0^2(\R^n)$, the gap in the Sobolev inequality can control the $D_0^2$-distance between $u$ and an extremizer.
 Subsequently, their results were extended to high-order and fractional-order Hardy-Sobolev inequalities.
 Related works can be found in \cite{Bar,Che,Lu,Rad}.
 Assuming $p=2$, Wang and Willem \cite{Wan} were the first to establish gradient stability in the full parameter domain \eqref{ckn1}.
 For the case $a<0,p=2$, we refer to \cite{Fra,Wei} for some related works.

 0.1in